 Appeal of Grade.
 Any grade change or appeal for a grade change must be requested within 30 days after the end of the course in which the grade is given.
 If a student believes the grade recorded by an instructor is inconsistent with the documentary evidence, an informal discussion with the faculty member is required as the first step of an appeal.
-If satisfactory resolution is not achieved at this level, the student may then seek resolution with the appropriate academic administrator in which the course is taught.
-The final step would be to submit a written request for an appeal of a grade to the appropriate academic administrator.
+If satisfactory resolution is not achieved at this level, the student may then seek resolution with the appropriate academic administrator.
+The final step would be to submit a written request for an appeal of a grade to the director of graduate academic programs or the appropriate academic administrator.

 After receiving the written request, the academic administrator will meet with the student to verify an attempt at resolution of the issue through the negotiation process and/or in mediation with the student and faculty.
 If it is determined that resolution has not occurred, the academic administrator will request written documentation with rationale from both the student and the instructor regarding the grade assigned.
-The academic administrator will also schedule a hearing with the graduate studies council.
-The council has the right to interview the student, the faculty member(s), and other pertinent individuals in an effort to reach a just resolution of this issue.
-This council will render the final decision on the appeal.
+The academic administrator will also schedule a hearing with the Graduate Studies Council.
+The Council has the right to interview the student, the faculty member(s), and other pertinent individuals in an effort to reach a just resolution of this issue.
+This Council will render the final decision on the appeal.
 Notification of the grade appeal findings will be forthcoming from the appropriate academic administrator's office.